SleepyLili/tlapbot/README.md

 ```bash
 python -m flask init-db
 ```
-Create a `tlapbot/config.py` file and fill it in as needed.
+Create an `instance/config.py` file and fill it in as needed.
 Default values are included in `tlapbot/default_config`, and values in `config.py` overwrite them.
+(The database also lives in the `instance` folder by default.)

 Tlapbot will probably not work if you don't overwrite these:
 ```bash